-Although sizeable to many people, Lady Lucan’s estate was worth in the region of £575,000 when she died last year, which was admittedly less than I was expecting.
+Although sizeable to many people, Lady Lucan’s estate was worth in the region of £575,000 when she died last year, which was admittedly less than some were expecting.

 Lady Lucan was survived by her three children, but none of them were named as beneficiaries under the terms of her Will.
 She alleged that she had not had a relationship with any of her children in over 35 years.
 In her Will, Lady Lucan stated the following: